418e/instant-react-app/README.md

 ?
 What would you like to name your React application? my-react-app ?
 Would you like to use typescript?
 Yes
 ?
 Would you like to use tailwind CSS?
 Yes
 ?
+Would you like to use react-router?
+Yes
-Which router library would you like to use? react-router
+?
+Would you like to use data fetching libraries? swr/axios
 ```